Table of contents

 Tani-otoshi (Тани Отоши) — Задняя ...

 Uke is generally held at Eri and back of shoulder.
-However, you can hold what feels easiest, as long as you don’t hold below Obi which leads to penalty.
+However, you can hold what feels easiest.

 video